yedhukrishnan/neural-tic-tac-toe/README.md

+### Tic Tac Toe

-### Tic Tac Toe using Artificial Neural Networks
+A version of the famous Tic Tac Toe game using Artificial Neural Networks, which learns all the good moves from its opponent!

-Tic Tac Toe is a very popular game.
-This application knows how to play tic tac toe.
-But it learns how to play a good game from you!
-Yes, that's true.
-Here, I am creating a game of tic tac toe using artificial neural networks.
+A system which learns and improves as it plays.